ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 Date URLS are only used for the specified collection, posts in this case.

 `plugins.browsersync`
-Just to show how to configure it browsersynce.
+Just to show how to configure it browsersync.
 Also that auto opening browser thing kind of bugs me a bit.
-If you're happy with the defaults (or you're usgin livereload), no need to put anything in here.
+If you're happy with the defaults (or you're using livereload), no need to put anything in here.

 <h3>Adding a Post</h3>